Composite number

 A composite number is a positive integer that can be formed by multiplying two smaller positive integers.
-Accordingly it is a positive integer that has at least one divisor other than 1 and itself.
+Accordingly, it is a positive integer that has at least one divisor other than 1 and itself.
 Every positive integer is composite, prime, or the unit 1, so the composite numbers are exactly the natural numbers that are not prime and not a unit.
-E.g., the integer 14 is a composite number because it is the product of the two smaller integers 2 × 7 but the integers 2 and 3 are not because each can only be divided by one and itself.
+For example, the integer 14 is a composite number because it is the product of the two smaller integers 2 and 7; however, the integers 2 and 3 are not because each can only be divided by one and itself.

-The composite numbers up to 150 are:
+The first 25 composite numbers (all up to 36) are:

-4, 6, 8, 9, 10, 12, 14, 15, 16, 18, 20, 21, 22, 24, 25, 26, 27, 28, 30, 32, 33, 34, 35, 36, 38, 39, 40, 42, 44, 45, 46, 48, 49, 50, 51, 52, 54, 55, 56, 57, 58, 60, 62, 63, 64, 65, 66, 68, 69, 70, 72, 74, 75, 76, 77, 78, 80, 81, 82, 84, 85, 86, 87, 88, 90, 91, 92, 93, 94, 95, 96, 98, 99, 100, 102, 104, 105, 106, 108, 110, 111, 112, 114, 115, 116, 117, 118, 119, 120, 121, 122, 123, 124, 125, 126, 128, 129, 130, 132, 133, 134, 135, 136, 138, 140, 141, 142, 143, 144, 145, 146, 147, 148, 150.

 Every composite number can be written as the product of two or more (not necessarily distinct) primes.
 For example, the composite number 299 can be written as 13 × 23, and the composite number 360 can be written as 2^{3} × 3^{2} × 5; furthermore, this representation is unique up to the order of the factors.
 This fact is called the fundamental theorem of arithmetic.

-There are several known primality tests that can determine whether a number is prime or composite which do not necessarily reveal the factorization of a composite input.
+There are several known primality tests that can determine whether a number is prime or composite, which do not necessarily reveal the factorization of a composite input.

+Grimm's conjecture states that, for every set of consecutive composite numbers, there is an equally sized set of prime numbers, and a bijection mapping each composite in the former set to a prime in the latter set that it is divisible by.